studio-thgie/thgie.ch/reading/@ville-matiasPermacomputingUpdate20212021.md

 [[Forth]] is mentioned, once more… Need to research that.

 One way to think about complexity is to keep it human-graspable.
 If one person can rewrite everything from scratch, that would a good thing.
-This also lends itself to a type of village hacker, that is super-localised and adapts stuff to the local circumstances. [[uxn]] is mentioned as a an example of a pocket of simplicity.
+This also lends itself to a type of village hacker, that is super-localised and adapts stuff to the local circumstances. [[notes/uxn]] is mentioned as a an example of a pocket of simplicity.

 > Ideally, UIs should reflect, amplify and illustrate the underlying elegance instead of trying to hide or misrepresent the inner workings.